 "Mr Boyd, was my representation for a SOX filing.
 Involving a major Wall Street firm.
 Lines of communication were open from beginning to end.
 His advice and guidance was highly valuable in obtaining a positive outcome for my family. .
 Mr Boyd is a skilled attorney who will aggressively fight for your rights.
 I would strongly recommend Mr Boyd and his team."
 Anonymous

-We serve clients throughout New York and Connecticut, including, but not limited to, those in the following localities: New York City including The Bronx, Brooklyn, Manhattan, Queens, and Staten Island; Westchester County including Mount Vernon, New Rochelle, White Plains, and Yonkers; Fairfield County including Bethel, Cos Cob, Darien, Greenwich, New Canaan, Norwalk, Old Greenwich, Ridgefield, Riverside, Stamford, Weston, Westport, and Wilton; Hartford County including Hartford; and Litchfield County including Torrington.View More
+We serve clients throughout New York, Connecticut and Texas, including, but not limited to, those in the following localities: New York City including The Bronx, Brooklyn, Manhattan, Queens, and Staten Island; Westchester County including Bedford, Chappaqua, Mount Kisco, Lewisboro, Mount Vernon, New Rochelle, Purchase, Pound Ridge, White Plains and Yorktown; Fairfield County including Bethel, Cos Cob, Darien, Greenwich, New Canaan, Norwalk, Old Greenwich, Ridgefield, Riverside, Stamford, Weston, Westport, and Wilton; Hartford County including Hartford; Litchfield County including Torrington; and Travis County including Austin.View More

 Please do not include any confidential or sensitive information in a contact form, text message, or voicemail.
 The contact form sends information by non-encrypted email, which is not secure.
 Submitting a contact form, sending a text message, making a phone call, or leaving a voicemail does not create an attorney-client relationship.